7Ragnarok7/NFC-Payment-Card-Reader/README.md

 # NFC Payment Card Reader
- Reads and Decodes Card Number and Expiry fields from a payment card via NFC module of an Android device.
+ Reads and Decodes Card Number and Expiry fields from a payment card via the NFC module of an Android device.

  ## Downloads
  Download the latest release of the application [here](https://github.com/7Ragnarok7/NFC-Payment-Card-Reader/releases/tag/v1)